johnjohntheleprechaun/treys-saga/README.md

 - Store character pfps in `/pfps`
 - Store comic thumbnails in `/thumbnails`
 - Try to avoid similar images across the pfps and thumbnails (e.g. use one boat picture for the boat's character pfp, and a different perspective of the same boat for a boat comic)
+  - The only exception to this rule is comics that introduce a new character.
+These should have the same thumbmail as the character that they introduce, to make it easier to locate character origin stories.

 ### Documentation
 All code contributions should be thoroughly documented with [jsdoc](https://jsdoc.app/) annotations.
 I'm currently still working on documenting the code I've written.
 If you want to help with that, feel free to make a pull request just like any other contribution, but I'm making docs my priority for now so it's probably not necessary.